-The U.S. Central Command Coalition at MacDill AFB in Tampa, Florida, is one of the largest military coalitions in U.S. history.
+The U.S. Central Command (CENTCOM) Coalition at MacDill Air Force Base (AFB) in Tampa, Florida, is one of the largest military coalitions in U.S. history.

-The strength and importance of the CENTCOM Coalition has continued over a decade.
+The strength and importance of the CENTCOM Coalition has continued for more than a decade.
 Having coalition members in Tampa has proved invaluable and helped ensure focused coordination and synchronization.

 Coalition forces have made important contributions to fight terrorism across the spectrum of operations.
 Particular contributions include, but are not limited to, providing vital intelligence, personnel, equipment and assets for use on the ground, air and sea.
 Coalition members also have provided liaison teams, participated in planning, provided bases and granted over-flight permissions – as well as sizable contributions of humanitarian assistance.

 The CENTCOM Coalition nations are working to promote peace and stability in CENTCOM’s area of responsibility and beyond.
 Their contributions are an example of how the international community is working together to enhance capabilities, share information, and address destabilizing issues in the region.